 - well circumscribed masses which displace adjacent structures without direct invasion

 - cystic and fatty degeneration are common 4

-- the larger a schwannoma, the more likely it is to show heterogeneity because of cystic degeneration or haemorrhage 3
+- the larger a schwannoma, the more likely it is to show heterogeneity because of cystic degeneration or hemorrhage 3

-- haemorrhage occurs in 5% of cases 3
+- hemorrhage occurs in 5% of cases 3

 - calcification is rare

 CT is not as sensitive or specific for the diagnosis of schwannoma as MRI but is often the first investigation obtained.
-It is particularly useful in assessing bony changes adjacent to the tumour.
+It is particularly useful in assessing bony changes adjacent to the tumor.